richardgohcr/personal-website-v0/README.md

-# richardgohcr.github.io
-My Portfolio Website
+# My First Quick and Simple Website Made with Simple HTML and CSS